-The American Concrete Institute (ACI) has partnered with the Institute of Concrete Technology (ICT) to develop the first British Standards/European Norms-based ACI certification program, ACI-ICT EN Standards Concrete Field Testing Technician.
+The American Concrete Institute (ACI) has partnered with the Institute of Concrete Technology (ICT) to develop the ACI-ICT EN Standards Based Certification Program.
+It is the first ACI certification program using British Standards/European Norms.
+This program has the name ACI-ICT EN Standards Concrete Field Testing Technician.

-“ICT recognized a need to certify individuals in concrete testing based on British Standards/European Norms and approached ACI to collaborate on modified programs initially for use in the UK,” said John W. Nehasil, ACI Managing Director, Certification.
+“ICT recognized a need to certify individuals in concrete testing based on British Standards/European Norms.
+ICT then approached ACI to collaborate on modified programs initially for use in the UK,” said John W. Nehasil, ACI Managing Director, Certification.
 “As the initiative progressed, both ACI and ICT realized a wider opportunity exists to market the programs wherever European Norms are used.”

-The program was officially announced at the ACI Concrete Convention in Québec City, QC, Canada, in March 2019, and at the annual ICT Convention in Wembley, London, UK, in April.
+ACI and ICT officially announced the program at their respective conventions.
+The ACI anncounted it at ACI Concrete Convention in Québec City, QC, Canada, in March 2019.
+ICT announced it at the annual ICT Convention in Wembley, London, UK, in April, 2019.

 To earn an ACI-ICT EN Standards Concrete Field Testing Technician certification, individuals must demonstrate the knowledge and ability to properly perform and record the results of seven basic field tests on freshly mixed concrete, as prescribed by EN Standards.
 The program requires a passing grade on a written examination and successful completion of a performance examination.